magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/index.md

     {% endfor %}
 </ul>

-<h1 style="font-size: 28px;">Welcome to the ThingsBoard Devices Library!</h1>
+<h1 style="font-size: 28px;">Welcome to the IoT Hub Devices Library!</h1>

-The Devices Library is a collection of guides and code snippets that explain how to connect popular IoT **development boards** to the ThingsBoard platform.
+The Devices Library is a collection of guides and code snippets that explain how to connect popular IoT **development boards** to the IoT Hub platform.
 We intentionally concentrate on the code snippets for programmable devices to boost the productivity of the firmware engineers.
 Device Library is a constantly extending resource.
 We encourage our community members to [contribute](/docs/{{page.docsPrefix}}devices-library/guidelines/).

-In case you wish to integrate existing **LoRaWAN, NB IoT, or SigFox** sensors into ThingsBoard, see the [How to connect my device?](/docs/{{page.docsPrefix}}getting-started-guides/connectivity/)
+In case you wish to integrate existing **LoRaWAN, NB IoT, or SigFox** sensors into IoT Hub, see the [How to connect my device?](/docs/{{page.docsPrefix}}getting-started-guides/connectivity/)

 <br>